magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 Understanding Vinaya
 ====================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">his practice of ours</span>&nbsp;
-class="dropcaps-words"\>his practice of ours\</span\> is not easy.
+is not easy.
 We may know some things but there is still much that we don’t know.
 For example, when we hear teachings such as ‘know the body, then know the body within the body’; or ‘know the mind, then know the mind within the mind’.
 If we haven’t yet practised these things, then when we hear them we may feel baffled.
-The is like this.
+The Vinaya is like this.
 In the past I used to be a teacher,[^1] but I was only a ‘small teacher’, not a big one.
 Why do I say a ‘small teacher?’
 Because I didn’t practise.
 I taught the Vinaya but I didn’t practise it.
 This I call a small teacher, an inferior teacher.
 I say an ‘inferior teacher’ because when it came to the practice I was deficient.
 For the most part my practice was a long way off the theory, just as if I hadn’t learned the Vinaya at all.

-=1 However, I would like to state that in practical terms it’s impossible to know the Vinaya completely, because some things, whether we know them or not, are still offences.
+However, I would like to state that in practical terms it’s impossible to know the Vinaya completely, because some things, whether we know them or not, are still offences.
 This is tricky.
 And yet it is stressed that if we do not yet understand any particular training rule or teaching, we must study that rule with enthusiasm and respect.
 If we don’t know, then we should make an effort to learn.
 If we don’t make an effort, that is in itself an offence.

-=1 For example, if you doubt – suppose there is a woman and, not knowing whether she is a woman or a man, you touch her.[^2] You’re not sure, but still go ahead and touch – that’s still wrong.
-I used to wonder why that should be wrong, but when I considered the practice, I realized that a meditator must have he must be circumspect.
+For example, if you doubt – suppose there is a woman and, not knowing whether she is a woman or a man, you touch her.[^2] You’re not sure, but still go ahead and touch – that’s still wrong.
+I used to wonder why that should be wrong, but when I considered the practice, I realized that a meditator must have sati, he must be circumspect.
 Whether talking, touching or holding things, he must first thoroughly consider.
 The error in this case is that there is no sati, or insufficient sati, or a lack of concern at that time.

 Take another example: it’s only eleven o’clock in the morning but at the time the sky is cloudy, we can’t see the sun, and we have no clock.
 Now